BardicDefense/purple-hack/README.md

 Each combat round is 10 seconds and has seven steps, taken in the following order:

 - **Declarations**: All spellcasting and combat stances for the round must be declared _before_ anything else in the round happens.
-- **Missile**: Combatants with readied missile weapons can fire.
+- **Missile**: Combatants with equipped missile weapons can fire.
 Players who chose the Dash combat stance fire first, then all remaining missile attacks from all sides are resolved simultaneously.
 - **Initiative**: 1d12 is rolled by each side involved, with the side that rolled the highest winning (re-roll ties).
 Only determines movement order, not action order.
 - **Movement**: Everyone on the side that won initiative for the round can move, followed by any movement by the losing side.
 - **Melee**: Combatants that did not fire a missile weapon can attack with melee weapons (or take a miscellaneous action).
 Players who chose the Dash combat stance act first, and then all remaining actions from all sides are resolved simultaneously.